Google Search: Search indexing

 Google indexes hundreds of terabytes of information from web pages.
-For websites that are currently down or otherwise not available, Google provides links to cached versions of the site, formed by the search engine's latest indexing of that page.
+Before 2024, Google also provided desktop users links to cached versions of their search results, formed by the search engine's latest indexing of the website in question.
 Additionally, Google indexes some file types, being able to show users PDFs, Word documents, Excel spreadsheets, PowerPoint presentations, certain Flash multimedia content, and plain text files.
 Users can also activate "SafeSearch", a filtering technology aimed at preventing explicit and pornographic content from appearing in search results.

 Despite Google search's immense index, sources generally assume that Google is only indexing less than 5% of the total Internet, with the rest belonging to the deep web, inaccessible through its search tools.

 In 2012, Google changed its search indexing tools to demote sites that had been accused of piracy.
 In October 2016, Gary Illyes, a webmaster trends analyst with Google, announced that the search engine would be making a separate, primary web index dedicated for mobile devices, with a secondary, less up-to-date index for desktop use.
 The change was a response to the continued growth in mobile usage, and a push for web developers to adopt a mobile-friendly version of their websites.
 In December 2017, Google began rolling out the change, having already done so for multiple websites.